ethereum/solidity-website/src/posts/2026-09-10-misordered-named-parameters-in-require-with-custom-errors-bug.md

 to detect.
 Perhaps more surprisingly, the compiler would also silently encode reorderings of arguments of *different* types, without any error during compilation.

+To see where the bug lives, it helps to follow the arguments from the call to the revert data.
+The compiler emits code that evaluates the arguments and pushes them onto the stack in declaration order.
+The ABI encoder then walks the error's parameter list and, for each parameter, takes the next slots from the stack and appends their encoding to the revert data.
+Most types occupy a single slot, holding either the value itself or a reference to it in memory, storage or calldata.
+A few need more: external function pointers use two slots, and dynamic `calldata` arrays carry an extra slot for their length.
+String literals use none, since the value is part of the type and gets hard-coded into the encoder.
+The stack itself is just a sequence of untyped slots, and nothing marks where one argument ends and the next begins.

-In the IR-based code generator, the lowering of `require` with a custom error placed the arguments on the stack in the order they appeared at the call site, instead of first reordering them to match the parameter order of the error.
-The encoding helper then read the stack assuming declaration order, so the misordering happened in the internal stack representation, one step before ABI encoding, rather than in the encoded output itself.
+In the IR-based code generator, the lowering of `require` with a custom error skipped the reordering step: it pushed the arguments in the order they appeared at the call site, while the encoder still consumed them in declaration order.
 With the snippet above, the contract reverted with a payload whose first word held the value of `b` (`7`) and whose second word held the value of `a` (`2`), so off-chain decoders would read `a = 7, b = 2` instead of the intended `a = 2, b = 7`.

 Standalone `revert ErrorName({...})` statements go through a different code path that reorders arguments before encoding, and so were not affected.
 The bug was specific to the `require`-with-custom-error path introduced in 0.8.26.

+### Misinterpreted Values

 Reordering parameters of *different* types that occupy the same number of stack slots (say, a `uint256` and an `address`) also produced no misalignment: each value simply landed in the other parameter's position and was encoded as if it had the other type.
 The payload stayed structurally valid and simply contained the wrong values.

+The same happened with reference types.
+Swapping a `uint256` with a memory array made the encoder treat the integer as a memory offset and encode whatever it found there as the array's contents, while the array's offset was encoded as the integer.
+Likewise for two references of different kinds, such as a memory array and a storage array, or two structs with different fields.

 ### Misalignment With Multi-Slot Arguments

-The consequences extended beyond a swap of word-sized values when the arguments occupied different numbers of stack slots.
-References to arrays and array slices in `calldata` are represented by *two* stack slots (offset and length), whereas most value types and references in other data locations use a single slot.
-When a `calldata` reference was reordered with respect to a value-type argument, each argument's slots still arrived at the encoding helper grouped together, but the groups came in call-site order while the helper partitioned the slots it received according to the declaration order.
-The boundaries between arguments no longer lined up, and a parameter could be handed slots that belonged to a different argument.
+The consequences went further when the reordered arguments occupied different numbers of stack slots.
+Each argument's slots still arrived at the encoder grouped together, but since the encoder split the stack according to the declaration, the boundaries between arguments no longer lined up, and a parameter could be handed slots that belonged to a different argument.
-String and bytes literals, on the other hand, occupy no stack slots at all and are encoded directly, which is why reordering them cannot trigger the bug.
+String literals, occupying no slots at all, could not shift anything, which is why reordering only them does not trigger the bug.

 Consider: